Great Scott! This is the new DeLorean

-SAN ANTONIO (KSEE) — The DeLorean Motor Company has released a first look at its brand new electric vehicle.
+SAN ANTONIO (KSEE) — The DeLorean Motor Company has released the first look at its brand new electric vehicle.

 The company, best known for the DeLorean vehicle popularized in the 1985 film “Back to the Future,” released details on its new EV.
 Dubbed the Alpha5, the DeLorean has maintained the 80s version’s iconic gull-wing doors, if not its stainless steel exterior.